elpop/ga_cli/README.md

             ga_cli.pl -add issuer='your issuer' keyid='me@something.com'
             secret='A random pass'

+    -remove or -r
+            Remove a single account from the key ring manually:

+            ga_cli.pl -remove issuer='your issuer'

+            The issuer name must have a exact match to procced (Case sensitive)

     -clear or -c
             Delete the key ring, works with -import, -add or -export